 Prior to coaching at Cranston East, Harris coached with Joe Hassett Sr. at Our Lady of Providence and Jim Hopkins at both Cranston High School East and Johnston High School.
 He began his coaching career with the Catholic Youth Organization at St. Matthew.

-Harris served as treasurer of RIBCA for 10 years.
-He is the director of the Rick Harris Hoop Skills Basketball Camp, and has worked for the Los Angeles Lakers at their annual summer camp held in Santa Barbara, California since 2000.
-In 2011, he was promoted to camp director by Rondre Jackson, director of player development of the Lakers.
+Harris served as treasurer of the RIBCA for 10 years.
+He is the director of the Rick Harris Hoop Skills Basketball Camp, and has worked for the Los Angeles Lakers at their annual summer camp held in Santa Barbara, Ca., since 2000.
+In 2011, he was promoted to camp director by Rondre Jackson, director of player development for the Lakers.

 Harris earned degrees from CCRI, Rhode Island College and Providence College.
 In addition to his duties at CCRI, he is a special education teacher in the Cranston School Department.